-You aren’t just a photographer, you’re a small business owner.
+You aren’t just a photographer, you’re a small business owner with a photography business.
 You’re the boss; the big cheese, the head honcho.
 And that is exciting, and affirming… and scary as heck.

-Because being a business owner comes with a lot of responsibility, especially if you’re a photographer.
+Because being a photography business owner comes with a lot of responsibility, especially if you’re a photographer.
 Unfortunately, there are some common mistakes that photographers are making – but don’t worry, I’ve got some solutions to help you!

 Running a photography business comes with lots of questions like,